 - A sign that contains all the text and/or logo symbols within a single enclosed cabinet and may or may not be illuminated.

-- A roof-like cover, either freestanding or attached to a building wall and supported totally or partially by the ground below.
+- A roof-like cover, attached to a building wall.

 - CHANGEABLE COPY SIGN